ClassDiffusion: More Aligned Personalization Tuning with Explicit Class Guidance: Method

 \subsection{Preliminary}

-\paragraph{Text-to-Image Diffusion Model} Stable Diffusion is used by almost all of the methods in the area of subject-driven personalization generation, which is developed from the Latent Diffusion Model (LDM) ~\cite{Rombach_2022_CVPR}.
-For any input image, Stable Diffusion first transforms it into a latent representation $x $ using the encoder $\varepsilon $ of a Variational Autoencoder ~\cite{kingma2013auto}.
-The diffusion process then operates on $x$ by incrementally introducing noise, resulting in a fixed-length Markov Chain represented as $x_1, x_2, ..., x_T$, where $T$ is the chain's length.
-Stable Diffusion utilizes a UNet architecture to learn the reverse of this diffusion process, predicting a denoised version of the latent input $x_t$ at each timestep $t$ from 1 to $T$.
+\paragraph{Text-to-Image Diffusion Model} Stable Diffusion~\cite{Rombach_2022_CVPR} is widely used in image generation task.
+For any input image, Stable Diffusion first transforms it into a latent representation $x $ using the encoder $\varepsilon $ of a variant auto-encoder ~\cite{kingma2013auto}.
+For any input image, Stable Diffusion first transforms it into a latent representation $x $ using the encoder $\varepsilon $ of a variant auto-encoder ~\cite{kingma2013auto}.
+The diffusion process then operates on $x$ by incrementally introducing noise, resulting in a fixed-length Markov chain represented as $x_1, x_2, ..., x_T$, where $T$ is the chain's length.
+Stable Diffusion uses a UNet architecture to learn the reverse of this diffusion process, predicting a denoised version of the latent input $x_t$ at each timestep $t$ from 1 to $T$.
 In the context of text-to-image generation, the text prompts' conditioning information $y$ is encoded into an intermediate representation $\tau_\theta(y) = c$, where $\tau_\theta$ is a pre-trained CLIP ~\cite{radford2021learning} text encoder.
 The primary objective in training this text-to-image diffusion model involves optimizing this transformation and prediction process, and it can be expressed as:

 where $\epsilon$ and $\epsilon_\theta$ represent the noise samples from the standard Gaussian noise $\epsilon \sim \mathcal{N} (0,1)$ and predicted noise residual, respectively.